NightMirror21/WhitelistByTime/README.md

  # For command with time
  successfully-added-for-time: '&a%player% &fadded to whitelist for &a%time%'
  still-in-whitelist-for-time: '&a%player% &fwill be in whitelist still &a%time%'
+ checkme-still-in-whitelist-for-time: '&fYou will remain on the whitelist for &a%time%'

  # For command without time
  successfully-added: '&a%player% &fadded to whitelist forever'
  still-in-whitelist: '&a%player% &fwill be in whitelist forever'
+ checkme-still-in-whitelist: '&fYou are permanently whitelisted'

  list-title: '&a> Whitelist:'
  list-player: '&a| &f%player% &7[%time%]'